 Christian Fiction Books for Women by Female Christian Fiction Authors

-Dynahhttps://amzn.to/2F9EHtR Carey knew where her life was headed.
+Dynah Carey knew where her life was headed.
 Engaged to a wonderful man, the daughter of doting parents, a faithful child of God, she has it all.
 Then the unthinkable happens: Dynah’s perfect life is irrevocably changed by a rape that results in an unwanted pregnancy.
 Her family is torn apart and her seemingly rock-solid faith is pushed to the limits as she faces the most momentous choice of her life: to embrace or to end the life within her.
 This is ultimately a tale of three women, as Dynah’s plight forces both her mother and her grandmother to face the choices they made.
 Written with balance and compassion, The Atonement Child brings a new perspective to the most controversial topic of our times.
-Click here for the current price.
+Francise Rivers is an incredible writer of historical fiction and you also don’t want to miss her best seller Redeeming Love.
+She is truly one of the best Christian fiction authors for women today.
+Click here for the current price of The Atonement Child.

 Based on a true story, here is a gripping account of a young boy who learns the hard way that the choices we make can harm those we love the most.
 Because he desperately wants to know what is on the other side of a hedge of thorns, he puts his little sister in great danger.
-From his experience, we learn that God places boundaries in our lives because He loves us.
+From his experience, we learn that God places boundaries in our lives because He loves us and wants us to make wise choices in regard to those boundaries.
 Click HERE for the current price.